MiczFlor/RPi-Jukebox-RFID/documentation/developers/known-issues.md

 To speed up the Docker build process, we are distributing pre-build versions of libzmq with drafts flag at the latest version.
 In case the download fails because the respective architecture build does not exist, you can build the version yourself.

-Add `build-essential` to tbe installed additionally with `apt-get`.
+Add `build-essential` to be installed additionally with `apt-get`.
 Additionally, replace the command to download the pre-built library with the following command.

 ```
 # Compile ZMQ